lkh-meredith/AdaCPI/README.md

 ## Acknowledgements

-Our code is based on CoOp and MaPLe repository.
-We thank the authors for releasing their code.
+Our code is based on CoOp and MaPLe repositories and corresponding reference paper.
+We thank all the authors for releasing their code.